What profession did Harvard call the Sexiest Job of the 21st Century? That’s right… the data scientist.

 Lastly, data analysts tend to differ significantly in their interactions with top business managers and executives.
 Data analysts are often given questions and goals from the top down, perform the analysis, and then report their findings.

 Data scientists however, tend to generate the questions themselves, driven by knowing which business goals are most important and how the data can be used to achieve certain goals.
-In addition, data scientists typically employ much more advanced statistical and modeling techniques, data visualizations, and emphasize reporting in a more business-driven storytelling way.
+In addition, data scientists typically leverage programming with specialized software packages and employ much more advanced statistics, analytics, and modeling techniques.

 Data engineers are becoming more important in the age of big data, and can be thought of as a type of data architect.
 They are less concerned with statistics, analytics, and modeling as their data scientist/analyst counterparts, and are much more concerned with data architecture, computing and data storage infrastructure, data flow, and so on.